 Healthy Swimming & Recreational Water Safety

-The Health Department also encourages people to learn about preventing recreational water injuries, such as drowning and slips, trips, and falls, that can occur in or around the water.
+The Health Department encourages people to learn about preventing recreational water injuries, such as drowning and slips, trips and falls, which can occur in or around the water.

 Public and Community Pools

 The Fairfax County Health Department inspects hundreds of public and community pool facilities annually and issues permits.